L&E Research

 Being Part of Something Bigger

-Overall, people often wish to experience a broader impact that transcends their immediate benefits.
-They want to become part of a thriving research community driving forward change and innovation.
 This collective effort benefits participants’ morale and contributes to real societal advancements.
-The knowledge that their participation helps improve products and services for the wider public instills a sense of altruism and communal responsibility, encouraging participants to return to chase that feeling.
+The knowledge that their participation helps improve products and services for the wider public instills a sense of altruism and communal responsibility.
+This encourages participants to return to chase that feeling.

 “Sometimes it makes me feel kind of cool, […]it makes me feel set apart from other people.
 There’s a little bit of pride in there, I get to help design (some products)”.